Jeah127/Jeah-Lacra-lab-1/README.md

-Hello, thid id my first project!
+Hello, this id my first project!
 This project is awesome!